Sage-Bionetworks/data_curator/README.md

 # NF Data Curator App

+## Shiny app configuration

+There are two editions of the front end:

+- https://shiny.synapse.org/users/rallaway/NF_data_curator_staging/ (pulling from the `develop` branch)
+- https://shiny.synapse.org/users/rallaway/NF_data_curator/ (pulling from the `production` branch)

 ## Making changes

-Please make PRs against `develop` (no review needed, but PR for easy revert).
-Once they've been deployed and tested, PR against `production`.
+To make changes, please branch off of `develop`, make changes, and then file a PR against `develop` (no review needed, but PR for easy revert).
+Once the changes have been deployed and tested, PR against `production`.
+Note - as with all Shiny apps, `touch restart.txt` any time you make changes to make sure they are reflected in your testing.

 For the latest documentation on how to deploy this app and backend, please visit https://github.com/Sage-Bionetworks/HTAN_data_curator and  https://github.com/Sage-Bionetworks/schematic.